ElPatron100/Library-Recommender-Team-Migros/README.md

 Books are displayed as a responsive grid of cards.
 Cover images are fetched from the Google Books API using the ISBN first, with a fallback to a title-based search if no ISBN match is found.
 All results are cached in session state so repeated visits to the same book never trigger a second API call.
 When no cover is available from the API, which is frequent for older or more niche academic titles in this library's collection, a custom SVG placeholder is generated.
 Each placeholder has a gradient background, a book icon, and the book title.
 The color scheme is assigned by hashing the book title, so the same book always renders the same cover style regardless of who views it or when.
 Descriptions fetched from the API are stripped of any HTML formatting and shown as a short text snippet beneath the subject tag, if this information is available.
 The subject itself is taken from items metadata.

 **The Five Tabs:**
-  * The Recommendations tab displays the top 10 personalized picks from the Hybrid 2 model for the logged-in user, showing up to 20 cards per view.
+  * The **Recommendations tab** displays the top 10 personalized picks from the Hybrid 2 model for the logged-in user, showing up to 20 cards per view.
 The author name on each card has two functions: it opens an external link to the author's Wikipedia search page, and a button saying "🔍 Books by [Author]" activates an in-dashboard filter that narrows the visible cards to other books by that same author present in the dataset.
 A banner appears at the top of the tab when a filter is active, with a button to clear it and return to the full recommendation list.
-  * The My History tab shows all books the user has read historically plus any additionally marked as read during the current session.
+  * The **My History tab** shows all books the user has read historically plus any additionally marked as read during the current session.
 A summary banner at the top displays the total Cumulus Points earned and how they break down per book.
-THe books in the history do not show a Mark as Read button.
+The books in the history do not show a Mark as Read button.
-  * The Top 10 tab ranks the ten most interacted books across the full dataset, weighted by both reading frequency and how often a book appears across recommendation lists.
+  * The **Top 10 tab** ranks the ten most interacted books across the full dataset, weighted by both reading frequency and how often a book appears across recommendation lists.
 The results appear first as a compact ranked list with read counts, then again as a visual card grid below so users can explore covers and descriptions and mark books as read directly from this view.
-  * The Book Club tab automatically scans the full recommendations dataset to find the five users whose recommended book lists overlap most with the logged-in user's own recommendations.
+  * The **Book Club tab** automatically scans the full recommendations dataset to find the five users whose recommended book lists overlap most with the logged-in user's own recommendations.
 The overlap is usually just one book recommendation.
 The matching runs entirely on set intersection with no manual input required.
 For each matched reader, their shared books are shown as a card row so both people can immediately see what titles they have in common and potentially use that as a starting point for a book club.
-  * The Leaderboard tab ranks all users by Cumulus Points and displays the top 50 readers.
+  * The **Leaderboard tab** ranks all users by Cumulus Points and displays the top 50 readers.
 A summary panel at the top shows the current user's personal rank, their points total, and the total number of active readers in the system.
 If the user is among the top 50 users, the logged-in user's row is highlighted in orange throughout the table so it is easy to locate the position.

 **Cumulus Points and Gamification:**
 The Cumulus Points system is the main engagement mechanic of the platform, built in the spirit of the Migros Cumulus loyalty programme.
 Every book a user has read is worth 50 points, and every additional book marked as read within the app adds another 50 points immediately.
 The running total appears in four places at once: the sticky header, the hero welcome banner, the Reading History tab, and the Leaderboard.
 All four update on the next render after any new book is marked, creating a direct feedback loop between reading activity and visible reward.